-Brownfields Revitalization Fund (BRF): Administered by the Vermont Agency of Commerce and Community Development (ACCD), the fund can provide low-interest loans for site cleanup.
-Grants may also be available.
+Brownfields Revitalization Fund (BRF): Administered by the Vermont Agency of Commerce and Community Development (ACCD), the fund can provide monies to support the clean-up of contaminated sites.
+Funding is available in the form of low-interest loans or sub-grants (for non-profits) to mitigate brownfield properties.

-Clean Energy Development Fund (CEDF): Provides funding for projects to increase the development and deployment of cost-effective and environmentally sustainable electric power resources—primarily with respect to renewable energy resources, and the use of combined heat and power technologies.
+Clean Energy Development Fund (CEDF): The purpose of the Fund is to increase the development and deployment in Vermont of cost-effective and environmentally sustainable electric power resources, primarily with respect to renewable energy resources, and the use in Vermont of combined heat and power technologies.

-Vermont Economic Development Authority (VEDA): Offers a suite of, low-interest loan programs that often fill the financing gap for a commercial startup or expansion project.
-Working either directly with a business or in partnership with a commercial lender, VEDA customizes financing solutions to fit the unique needs of business projects, large or small, utilizing a number of innovative loan programs.
+Vermont Economic Development Authority (VEDA): VEDA offers innovative, low-interest loan programs that often fill the financing gap for a commercial start-up or expansion project.
+Working either directly with a business, or in partnership with a commercial lender, VEDA customizes financing solutions to fit the unique needs of business projects, large or small, utilizing a number of innovative loan programs.

 Working Lands Enterprise Initiative: Grants funds to stimulate the agriculture and forest product sectors by systematically advancing entrepreneurism, business development and job creation.

 Equipment, electricity and fuel for manufacturing are exempt from Vermont Sales and Use tax.

 Work Opportunity Tax Credit (WOTC): Offers federal tax credits to employers as an incentive to hire people in several specific target groups.